omarieclaire/clojure-scala-cantrips/README.md

 #### Who is this document for?

 This document would be interesting for those who want to understand Scala to Java conversion and Clojure - Java interop.
-I'd highly encourage checking out the existing Scala - Clojure interop libraries.
+I  strongly encourage checking out the existing Scala - Clojure interop libraries.
 There are open source libraries out there that do a good job in providing the functionality covered here.
 This is an educational document for understanding the underlying semantics of Clojure - Scala interoperability.

 ## Prerequisites